project-equinoxx/icestupa/content/pages/index.md

       the Indus River without serving any purpose.</div>

-      <div style="text-align: right">This problem is intensifying over time as
+      <div style="text-align: left">This problem is intensifying over time as
       Himalayan glaciers shrink due to global warming and local pollution, threatening the water security of these fragile communities.</div>